 Done right, this could be a luscious dessert that you can put together in no time.
 My mom used to make a lot of puddingÂ for after dinner treats growing up, I remember how in winters, the warm, luscious vanilla custard was topped with caramelized apples while the chilled mango version was a summer thing.
 In the most clumsy way, I always licked that velvety, thick thing more from the back of the spoon for it was gooey and almost coated all your taste buds - comforting just like a sweet dish should be!

 This eggless custard is such a breeze to make and one of those baby steps in indian dessert cooking, infact the recipe is a no brainer, cornstarch is used to thicken the sweetened dairy, cashwes add some extra flavor and texture and then you let it sit in the refrigerator to set.
 The only way to spoil it is during the time when the mixture is on stove (I say that from experience), its slightlyÂ tricky to stop cooking just when the custard begins to thicken and though I have noted times in the recipe, I strongly recommend you to trust your instincts and gut when the stove is on.

 The pudding can be served as it is,with any kind of seasonal fruits you like.
 You can fill up a tart base for a decadent dessert or top it with few teaspoons of sugar and brÃ»lÃ©e it (ideas!)
 Do not mix fresh fruit with the custard unless you are serving all of it right away, this way it can keep good in the refrigerator for 3-4 days.

 - 200 ml heavy cream, cold

-- 2 heaped tbsp fine ground cashew or almond powder
+- 2 heaped tablespoon fine ground cashew or almond powder

 - 8-10 saffron strands or cardamom powder